-Tip #1: A Property Appraisal Assists in Deciding to Sell or Renovate
+Tip #1: A Property Valuation Assists in Deciding to Sell or Renovate

 Tip #2: Property Values Vary Regardless of Location

-Tip #3: Ask a Local Agent To Appraise Your Home
+Tip #3: Ask a Local Agents To Value Your Home

-Property appraisals undertaken by our qualified real estate professionals ensures you have someone very familiar with your local area and surrounding suburbs.
-Our agents have comprehensive quantitative data of recent nearby sales and be able to factor those sales results into their estimated market value of your property.
+Property appraisals undertaken by our qualified real estate professionals ensure your have someone very familiar with your local area and surrounding suburbs.
+Our agents have comprehensive quantitative data of recent nearby sales and are able to factor those sales results into their estimated market value of your property.
 The agent will find out what improvements you have made to the property and compare its condition to other properties currently on the market.
 Points of difference or additional features that might currently be in demand will also be considered in your appraisal.

 Tip #4: Property Inspections Are Obligation Free

 First National real estate agents are happy to visit your home and provide an estimate of your property value.
 We follow industry quality assurance guidelines and provide obligation free inspections.
-Many property owners when considering selling will interview several real estate agents who will provide value guidelines.
-If you feel unhappy or unsure about the appraisal you received, it might be useful to get a second opinion from another agent, just to be sure.
+Many property owners, when considering selling, will interview several real estate agents who will provide value guidelines.
+If you feel unhappy or unsure about the appraisal you received, it might be useful to get a 2nd opinion from another agent, just to be sure.

 Tip #5: Property Valuations Vs Appraisal

 Unlike a valuation, an appraisal is not a formally recognised assessment.
 It is intended only as a guide, but it can still be an important tool in deciding when to make your next move in the property market.
 It may be that you are thinking about selling and want to be sure you get the timing right.
 Or maybe your neighbours sold their home at an attractive price and you’d like to capitalise on the good result – strike while the iron’s hot, as they say.